Meningococcal group C polysaccharide conjugate vaccine (tetanus toxoid protein conjugate)

 severe blisters and bleeding in the lips, eyes, mouth, nose and genitals.

 The above list includes very serious side effects.
 You or your child may need urgent

 medical attention or hospitalisation.

 Tell your doctor as soon as possible if you notice any of the following:

 recurrence of nephrotic syndrome in children-this is a condition of the kidney which

 results in swelling around the face or eyes and frothy urine

 Easy bruising or bleeding

 You should tell your doctor if you notice these symptoms after vaccination

-Tell your doctor or nurse if you or your child experiences any of the following and they worry you:
+Tell your doctor or nurse if you or your child experiences any of the following and

 Common side effects